spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 and select **Export selected**.

 The *Export file* dialog will pop up.
-Select the file type (SQLite, JSON, or Excel), enter the path of the target file to export, and accept the dialog.
+Select the file type (SQLite, JSON, or Excel), enter the path of the file to export, and accept the dialog.

 Session export
 ~~~~~~~~~~~~~~

-To export only the changes made in the current session, go to **File --> Export session**.
+To export only uncommitted changes made in the current session, go to **File --> Export session**.

 The *Export file* dialog will pop up.
-Select the file type (SQLite, JSON, or Excel), enter the path of the target file for export, and accept the dialog.
+Select the file type (SQLite, JSON, or Excel), enter the path of the file to export, and accept the dialog.

 .. note:: Export operations include all uncommitted changes.